jonfranco224/thenewyorkist/src/content/terms.md

 We collect a broad range of data, including but not limited to:

 **Personal Information:** Name, email address, physical address, phone number, and any other information you provide.

-Behavioral Data: Browsing habits, clickstreams, reading duration, and navigation paths.
+**Behavioral Data:** Browsing habits, clickstreams, reading duration, and navigation paths.

-Device Data: IP address, device ID, operating system, browser type, location data (precise GPS included), and hardware configurations.
+**Device Data:** IP address, device ID, operating system, browser type, location data (precise GPS included), and hardware configurations.

-Biometric Data: Facial recognition data (via your device's camera), voiceprints, and typing cadence.
+**Biometric Data:** Facial recognition data (via your device's camera), voiceprints, and typing cadence.

-Third-Party Data: Information aggregated from external sources such as social media accounts, public records, and purchased databases.
-3. How We Use Your Data
+**Third-Party Data:** Information aggregated from external sources such as social media accounts, public records, and purchased databases.

+#### How We Use Your Data

 We use your data for purposes including but not limited to:

 **Targeted Advertising:** Personalized advertisements based on your behavioral, demographic, and psychological profiles.

-Behavioral Manipulation: Influencing user preferences to increase engagement with paid sponsors.
+**Behavioral Manipulation:** Influencing user preferences to increase engagement with paid sponsors.

-Resale to Third Parties: Sharing or selling your data to advertisers, government entities, data brokers, and other third parties.
+**Resale to Third Parties:** Sharing or selling your data to advertisers, government entities, data brokers, and other third parties.

-Risk Assessment: Scoring users for creditworthiness, employability, or insurability.
+**Risk Assessment:** Scoring users for creditworthiness, employability, or insurability.

-Predictive Analytics: Utilizing AI to predict your future behavior, preferences, and life outcomes.
+**Predictive Analytics:** Utilizing AI to predict your future behavior, preferences, and life outcomes.

 #### Surveillance